denten-books/plain-text/1-chapter.md

 ---

 TODO:
-1. Clearer sense of the argument in the intro.
-Archive.
-What am I doing with the archive?
-2. Fix the tenses, particularly in the Turing piece.
+- Fix the tenses, particularly in the Turing piece.
-3. Do "in this book" only once.
-The rest of the time concentrate on the chapter.
-4. Get rid of cuteness.
-"I have only began".
-"Feeling the wrath."
-5. Introduce 1.1 better.
-Device.
-6. Where is the printer?
+- Where is the printer?
-7. Remove the labor thing at the end of the chapter.
-8. Consider moving the summerize up.
-9. Add a few sentences about the typewriter.
+- Add a few sentences about the typewriter.
-10. Expand the part on Turing that is all about symbol and materiality.
+- Expand the part on Turing that is all about symbol and materiality.
-11. Sponsored by NASA
+- Sponsored by NASA

 # Chapter 1: Laying Bare the Device